drakkar-lig/walt-python-packages/doc/walt/doc/md/vnode-networks.md

 Latency unit may be `ms` (millisecond) or `us` (microsecond).

 Here `vnode1` will have its connexion to `home-net` limited to 100Mbps, and a round-trip latency of 10ms will be observed.
-Note that the bandwidth limitation applies to download traffic only.

 Also note that applying this configuration to both `vnode1` and `vnode2` will result in:
-* a bandwith limit at 100Mbps applied on both ways
+* a bandwith limit at 100Mbps
 * a round trip latency of 20ms

 Another important remark is that depending on your hardware, the WALT server OS may not be